Clueless

 Clueless is a 1995 American coming-of-age teen comedy film written and directed by Amy Heckerling.
-It stars Alicia Silverstone with supporting roles by Stacey Dash, Brittany Murphy and Paul Rudd (in his film debut).
-It was produced by Scott Rudin and Robert Lawrence.
-It is loosely based on Jane Austen's 1815 novel Emma, with a modern-day setting of Beverly Hills.
-The plot centers on a beautiful, popular, and rich high school student who befriends a new student and decides to give her a makeover while playing a matchmaker for her teachers and examining her own existence.
-While, she is playing matchmaker and dress-up, she is also looking for love in a nonchalant way, which brings her to falling for her ex step-brother, Josh.
+It stars Alicia Silverstone, and was produced by Scott Rudin and Robert Lawrence.

+The film is a loose adaptation of Jane Austen's 1815 novel Emma.
+The plot centers on a beautiful, popular, wealthy high school student who wants to do "good deeds".
+She befriends a newcomer and decides to give her a makeover while playing matchmaker for her teachers and examining her own existence.

-Clueless was filmed in California over a 40-day schedule.
-The film's director studied Beverly Hills high school students to understand how teenagers in the 1990s talked and learned some appropriate slang terms from them.
+Clueless was filmed in Southern California over a 40-day schedule.
+Heckerling studied Beverly Hills High School students to understand how teenagers in the 1990s talked and learned some appropriate slang terms from them.

-The film grossed $56.1 million in the United States.
-It has received positive reviews from critics and is considered to be one of the best teen films of all time.
+The film grossed $88 million worldwide, and was further successful in the home video market.
+It received positive reviews from critics and is considered to be one of the best teen films of all time.
 Clueless has developed a cult following and has a continuing legacy.
 The film was followed by a spin-off television sitcom and series of books.